-Mr. Schulte has 27 years of investment experience, including Mr. Green has spent more than 30 years in the energy 18 years in the energy industry.
+Mr. Schulte has 27 years of investment experience, including 18 years in the energy industry.
 Previously, Mr. Schulte was a co-founder and Managing Director of Tortoise Capital Advisors, an investment advisor with \$16 billion under management. and a Managing Director at Kansas City Equity Partners (KCEP).
 Before joining KCEP, he spent five years as an investment banker at the predecessor of Oppenheimer & Co.